Welcome to MB Lawyers, Hertfordshire

 Account No: 71127895

-Please include MB Lawyers reference and your full name when making the payment.
+Please include my reference and your full name when making the payment.

-UNDER NO CIRCUMSTANCES SHOULD ANY MONEY BE SENT TO MB LAWYERS OR MARIA BOULTER FROM ANYONE WHO IS NOT THE PERSON OR PERSONS INSTRUCTING ME.
+UNDER NO CIRCUMSTANCES SHOULD ANY MONEY BE SENT TO ME FROM ANYONE WHO IS NOT THE PERSON OR PERSONS INSTRUCTING ME.
 ANY SUCH MONEY WILL NOT BE ACCEPTED AND WILL RESULT IN DELAY

 When will you have to pay?

-Unless otherwise agreed MB Lawyers will send interim bills where applicable and as advised as your matter proceeds.
+Unless otherwise agreed I will send interim bills where applicable and as advised as your matter proceeds.
 You have 7 days from receipt to pay these.
 A final bill will be sent at the end of the matter again due and payable within 7 days of receipt.
 If the bills are not paid within time interest will be charged at 8% pa from the date when the payment was due until payment is made.
-If you are having difficulty paying a bill please contact Maria Boulter.
+If you are having difficulty paying my bill, please let me know.

 Conflict of Interest

-An actual or potential conflict of interest between you and another MB Lawyer client may arise during the course of your matter.
-If this happens MB Lawyers will discuss this with you to decide on the right course of action.
-To protect your interests it may be necessary to have to stop acting for you.
-If you are aware or become aware of any conflict please let MB Lawyers know straight away.
+An actual or potential conflict of interest between you and another one of my clients or myself may arise during the course of your matter.
+If this happens, I will discuss this with you to decide on the right course of action.
+To protect your interests, it may be necessary to have to stop acting for you.
+If you are aware or become aware of any conflict, please let me know straight away.

 Joint Instructions

-When instructing MB Lawyers jointly with others the instructions of any one of you are the instructions of all of you.
-Each one of you instructs MB Lawyers as agent for the others.
-MB Lawyers act for you all jointly and not individually.
-If at some point in the matter your instructions differ from the other person or people you must let MB Lawyers know straight away to see if we can resolve this.
-MB Lawyers must disclose all information to everyone.
+When instructing me jointly with others the instructions of any one of you are the instructions of all of you.
+Each one of you instructs me as agent for the others.
+I act for you all jointly and not individually.
+If at some point in the matter your instructions differ from the other person or people you must let me know straight away to see if we can resolve this.
+I must disclose all information to everyone.
 If some ones instructions or interests differ from the others at any time they may need to seek independent legal advice.

 Termination